bsheth711/bhe-code-exercise/README.md

 I implemented a segmented Eratosthenes Sieve.
 Primes are cached within the sieve to improve performace of runs within the same context.
 Note: Correctly setting maxBlockSize is extremely important: too large and you lose caching benefits and may run in to memory issues.
-Too small and you branch too often, losing out on CPU optimizations.
+Too small and you lose out on CPU optimizations.
 Based on your hardware, you may need to change the value for optimal performance.
 Currently it is set to the optimal value for my M1 Macbook Air.